 Comparing Microservices and Monolithic Applications

-Monoliths start small, but as requirements grow, development teams bolt new functions on top of each other until the monolith becomes interdependent, complex and difficult to untangle.
+Monoliths start small, but as requirements grow, development teams bolt new functions on top of each.
+This happens until the monolith becomes interdependent, complex and difficult to untangle.
 This interdependence is problematic when making upgrades or changes.
-The code from different development teams working on different areas of the application invariably conflicts and collides until it’s impossible to manage application improvements.
+The code from different development teams working on different areas of the application invariably conflicts and collides.
+Ultimately, this happens until it’s impossible to manage application improvements.

-Eventually, it’s necessary to recode the entire application from scratch, which is costly and could detract from other business priorities.
+Eventually, it’s necessary to recode the entire application from scratch.
+Doing this is costly and could detract from other business priorities.
 Alternatively, you can dismantle the monolith into its component parts, and create a microservices architecture.

 A microservices architecture is different because the application exists as a network of small, autonomously running services.
 These microservices communicate with each other to create the larger application – usually by sending HTTP requests to their respective APIs.

-In this way, the microservices application is a honeycomb of “pluggable” services that allows you to quickly develop, add, or remove features without affecting the larger whole.
+In this way, the microservices application is a honeycomb of “pluggable” services.
+They allow you to quickly develop, add, or remove features without affecting the larger whole.

-Key takeaway: The microservices application architecture breaks down the traditional, monolithic application into its component parts – allowing them to run securely, and independently from each other.
+Key takeaway: The microservices application architecture breaks down the traditional, monolithic application into its component parts because doing this allows them to run securely, and independently from each other.
 This provides a more agile framework for enterprise IT infrastructures because you can quickly, and inexpensively make adjustments to your suite of services in response to changing business requirements.

 Defining Characteristics of Microservices

-Here are the defining characteristics of a microservices application:
+In this paragraph we’ll define the characteristics of a microservices application:

 - Exists as a network of connected, modular components that perform separate functions or “services” within the application.